remnrem/luna-doc/docs/ref/masks.md

 respecting potential _discontinuities_ in the data, until another `EPOCH` command is issued.
 At that point, the data are assumed to represent a _continuous_ EDF.

-!!! note
-    Currently, _masks_ are not channel-specific.
-That is, an epoch is either included or excluded from analysis/the file.

 <h3>Parameters</h3>